mikwagner/wpstack/README.md

 and/or check iptables, firewall-cmd, etc..
 ¯\\_(ツ)_/¯

+4. Optionally, point your domain to the compute instance public IP.

 3. Run wpstack.sh.
 Make sure to edit your desired passwords, etc. prior to running.